 - Appendix 1: Description of risk groups (page 13).

 Respiratory Infections Including COVID-19 Risk Assessment for Services

-The COVID-19 Risk Assessment for Services have been developed to assess the Covid-19 risks within services/teams.
+The Respiratory Infections Including COVID-19 risk assessment for services has been developed to assess and control the risks of respiratory infections including COVID-19 within services/teams.

-This risk assessment needs to be completed as part of the planning for reopening services and/or bringing more staff into the workplace where they either cannot work from home or where there is a business need to have staff in the workplace.
+This risk assessment needs to be completed as part of the planning for reopening services and/or bringing more staff into the workplace and should be reviewed on an ongoing basis

 - Brighton Town Hall